 Value: Reduces downtime and equipment damage due to unnoticed die drool

-Final roll width measured by a flat width bar at the winder is automatically calibrated to the IBC system – thus accounting for film shrinkage and stretch as it makes its way down the tower.
-Adds to the precision, reliability and safety of the system (read: no more tape measure injuries)!
+Final roll width measured by a flat width bar at the winder is automatically calibrated to the IBC system.
+This accounts for film shrinkage and stretch as it makes its way down the tower.
+It adds to the precision, reliability and safety of the system (no more tape measure injuries)!

-Ensure a consistent dart impact strength with this feature: a dedicated sensor measures the flare on high stalk bubbles while the system regulates air ring speed or temperature to ensure consistent neck height.
+Ensures a consistent dart impact strength with this feature.
+A dedicated sensor measures the flare on high stalk bubbles while the system regulates air ring speed or temperature to ensure consistent neck height.

-Allows users to preselect various cage height positions (per running conditions of various jobs or even for line maintenance) and later send the cage to the predetermined height with the click of a button.
+Allows users to preselect various cage height positions (per running conditions of various jobs or even for line maintenance).
+Then sends the cage to the predetermined height with the tap of a button.

 For large geomembrane cooling control, one size does not fit all.

-So it is not a surprise that standard IBC control systems do not fully meet the demands for control of Geo / Ag film extrusion.
+So it is not a surprise that standard Internal Bubble Cooling control systems do not fully meet the demands for control of Geo / Ag film extrusion.